openGDA/gda-core/documentation.gda/GDA_User_Guide/source/analysis.rst

    >>> sfh.save(FileSave("FileName"))

-The the ending is not specified the proper ending will be added and if there are many images they will be called 'Image00001.xxx, Image00002.xxx' etc.
+If the ending is not specified the proper ending will be added and if there are many images they will be called 'Image00001.xxx, Image00002.xxx' etc.